Incremental Measurement of Structural Entropy for Dynamic Graphs: Dynamic Adjustment Strategies for Two-Dimensional Encoding Trees

 where $V_m$ denotes the maximum volume of all $T_\alpha$.
-If a new edge is added within a single community $T_\alpha$ (or a new node is connected with an existed node in $T_\alpha$), we have
+If a new edge is added within a single community $T_\alpha$ (or a new node is connected with an existing node in $T_\alpha$), we have

 Then we can obtain